 Sustainable Communities EAP - YouTube

-NNC is seeking your views on the draft strategy, and all comments and feedback will be reviewed and duly considered before the final strategy is presented for approval later in 2023.
+NNC is seeking your views on the draft strategy, and all comments and feedback will be reviewed and duly considered

 If you have any queries, comments or would like a copy of this questionnaire in another format (including paper) you can contact us by email or post.
 Our contact details are as follows: